 The Danish apprenticeship system has deep historic roots in the institutional structures characterizing the Danish labour market.
-Vocational Education and Training is under the jurisdiction of the Ministry of Education.
-The VET system is characterized by tri-partite governance, which is central to ensuring the relevance and quality of the Vet provision in a dynamic economy such as the Danish.
-The main Act underlines that the VET system is a youth education systems.
+Vocational Education and Training is under the jurisdiction of the Ministry of Children and Education.
+The VET system is characterized by tri-partite governance, which is central to ensuring the relevance and quality of the VET provision in a dynamic economy such as the Danish.
+The main Act underlines that the VET system is a youth education system.

 The Danish VET system is characterized by a high level of stakeholder cooperation at the national sectoral and local level.
-Social partners, vocational colleges, teachers and students are all involved in developing VET based on the principles of consensus and a shared responsibility.
-At the national level, the social partners advise the Ministry of Education on overall VET policy topics as well as determining the structure and general framework for vocational education.
-For each of the trade there is a national trade committee that feed into the national council for VET.
-At a local level, the VET-colleges and the Local Training Committees cooperate in adapting curricula to respond to local labour market needs.
+Social partners, vocational colleges, teachers and students are all involved in developing VET, based on the principles of consensus and a shared responsibility.
+At the national level, the social partners advise the Ministry of Children and Education on overall VET policy topics as well as determining the structure and general framework for vocational education.
+For each of the trades there is a national trade committee that feed into the national council for VET.
+At a local level, the VET colleges and the Local Training Committees cooperate in adapting curricula to respond to local labour market needs.

 As in many other countries there has been a trend that an increasing number of youth choose to continue in general upper secondary education even if they may not have plans to continue in tertiary education.
-Data from spring 2016 show that out of the cohort that completed compulsory education in the summer of 2016, 74,3 % of the students have chosen to continue in general upper secondary education as their priority number 1.
-18,4 pct. of the students have chosen VET as a number 1 priority - out of these 27 % have opted for a dual qualification leading to a VET qualification as well as a general upper secondary.
+Data from 2018 show that out of the cohort that completed compulsory education in the summer of 2018, 73,1 % of the students have chosen to continue in general upper secondary education as their priority number 1.
+19,4 pct. of the students have chosen VET as a number 1 priority - out of these 30 % have opted for a dual qualification leading to a VET qualification as well as a general upper secondary.
 1,2 % have chosen a specially organized youth pathway (EGU, STU, or combined youth programme).
 6% have either chosen not to continue directly in an upper secondary programme after completion of compulsory education, or they have chosen a production school or a folk high school.
-45 % of form 9 students have opted for another year in compulsory education having the 10th form as their 1st priority.
+46,7 % of form 9 students have opted for another year in compulsory education having the 10th form as their 1st priority.

 Source and further reading:

-- Statistic’s on Vocational education and training: http://www.dst.dk/en/Statistik/emner/fuldtidsuddannelser/erhvervsuddannelser
+- Statistic’s on Vocational education and Training: http://www.dst.dk/da/Statistik/emner/uddannelse-og-viden/fuldtidsuddannelser/erhvervsuddannelser